Skip to Content

 Property Owner Liability Laws in Oklahoma

 Premises liability is an area of personal injury law that governs the responsibility a property owner has for the proper safety expectations for the property under their control.
-A property owner can be held responsible for accidents, injuries, and other incidents that lead to measurable damages that happen on their premises.
+A property owner can be held responsible for accidents, injuries, and other incidents leading to measurable damages on their premises.
+It is important to note that liability is not always straightforward and can involve various factors, including the condition of the property and the owner’s efforts to secure hazards within a reasonable timeframe.

 When you turn to the team at Fulmer Sill, you can rely on us to handle all of the legal details of your case while you focus on your physical recovery.
-We have helped victims of property owner negligence and misconduct recover sizeable settlements and verdicts; our team is known for trying cases and for winning the results our clients need to get back on their feet and move forward with their lives.
+We have helped victims of property owner negligence and misconduct recover sizeable settlements and verdicts; our team of premises liability lawyers is known for achieving the results our clients need to get back on their feet and move forward with their lives.
+Our approach ensures constant communication, providing you with updates and detailed explanations every step of the way.

 Schedule a complimentary consultation with our team today.
 Call (405) 433-7414 or contact us online to get started.

-Premises liability in Oklahoma refers to the legal responsibility that property owners or occupiers have for injuries or damages that occur on their premises.
+Premises liability in Oklahoma refers to the legal responsibility of property owners or occupiers for injuries or damages on their premises.
 This legal concept holds property owners accountable for maintaining safe conditions on their property and addressing potential hazards to prevent harm to individuals who enter the premises.

 Here are the elements an injured party (plaintiff) must prove in a premises liability case in Oklahoma:

-3. Causation: The breach of duty must be the direct cause of the injuries.
+• Causation: The breach of duty must directly cause the injuries.
 The plaintiff must demonstrate that the hazardous condition or negligence directly led to the harm suffered.

 To have a premises liability case, you must not only prove the existence of a dangerous condition, but you must also prove that the property owner knew about or reasonably should have known about the dangerous condition yet failed to take reasonable steps to remove or repair the dangerous condition or warn you about its existence.

 The concept of foreseeability is crucial in establishing liability.
-Property owners may be held responsible for injuries that were foreseeable and could have been prevented through reasonable care.
+Property owners in Oklahoma City may be held responsible for foreseeable injuries that could have been prevented through reasonable care.
+This foresight implies an obligation to adapt and improve safety measures continuously as new hazards emerge.

-Property owners are expected to regularly inspect and maintain their premises to ensure that it is free from dangerous conditions.
+Property owners are also expected to regularly inspect and maintain their premises to ensure that they are free from dangerous conditions.
 This includes fixing hazards promptly or providing warnings if a hazard cannot be immediately addressed.

-Lastly, you must also prove that the condition was not so open and obvious that you could have easily avoided it.
-If you are found to be 50 percent or more to blame for the incident that led to your injury, you will be barred from bringing a personal injury claim under the state’s rule of modified comparative negligence.
-And, if you are found to be less than 50 percent at fault, your total recovery will be reduced by your at-fault percentage.
+Finally, you must also prove the condition was not so open and obvious you could have avoided it.
+If you are found to be 50% or more to blame for the incident, you will be barred from bringing a personal injury claim under the state’s rule of modified comparative negligence.

 Generally speaking, property owners have a legal responsibility to ensure their properties are well-maintained and free of any hazards that could cause foreseeable injury.
 More specifically, property owners in Oklahoma owe varying duties of care to different types of property visitors.